The Bankrate promise

-Unsecured debt is a common form of debt that has no collateral backing it.
-This means that if you default on those debt payments, then the lender has no property to seize to recoup its losses.
-With unsecured debt, however, you are subject to higher interest rates on personal loans because of the lack of collateral.
+Unsecured debt is a common form of debt that’s not backed by collateral.
+If you default on those debt payments, the lender has no property to seize to recoup its losses.
+Instead, penalties will come from credit score decreases and the debt being sent to creditors.

 Other forms of unsecured debt can include utility bills, lawyer’s fees or taxes, the costs of which can easily negatively affect your credit.

 Secured debt is debt that is backed by property, like a car or a house.
-Should you default on the repayment of the loan or debt, the creditor can take the collateral instead of opening a debt collection on your record or suing you for payments.
+Should you default on the loan or debt repayment, the creditor can take the collateral instead of opening a debt collection on your record or suing you for payments.

-With secured debt, you often benefit from better interest rates because even if you stop making payments, the lender can seize the property, sell it and then regain its losses.
-Creditors are more flexible with terms because the loan is guaranteed by the collateral and with less risk to the bank.
+With secured debt, you often benefit from better interest rates because if you stop making payments, the lender can seize the property and sell it to regain its losses.
+Creditors are more flexible with terms because the loan is guaranteed by the collateral and poses less risk to the bank.

 Unsecured debt vs. secured debt

-On the other hand, unsecured debt — like credit cards and personal loans — tend to be associated with higher interest rates and lower terms.
-Especially for borrowers who have limited credit history or bad credit, these rates and terms can be even more restricting.
+On the other hand, unsecured debt — like credit cards and personal loans — are generally associated with higher interest rates and lower terms.
+Especially for borrowers who have a limited credit history or bad credit, these rates and terms can be even more restricting.

-If you believe you are fiscally responsible enough for an unsecured credit card or small personal loan, then they can also be used to rebuild your credit.
-Just be sure to never borrow more than you could pay back or rack up excessive amounts of credit card debt.
+If you believe you are fiscally responsible enough for an unsecured credit card or small personal loan, they can also be used to rebuild your credit.
+Be sure to only borrow what you can comfortably afford to repay.

-Sometimes, bankruptcy can be a good option to resolve your unsecured debt.
-This erases your legal responsibility to repay your debt, but it will severely impact your credit score and your chances of getting loans in the near future.
+Sometimes, bankruptcy is necessary to resolve your unsecured debt.
+This erases your legal responsibility to repay your debt, but it will severely impact your credit score and your chances of getting loans soon.